Netflix/falcor/model.md

 When evaluating paths against a JSON object, the Falcor model starts at the root of its associated JSON object and continues looking up keys until it arrives at a value type.

-(Example of looking up a path using get value)
 ```JavaScript
 var log = console.log.bind(console)
 var $ref = falcor.Model.ref;